ACaracalCat/ACaracalCat/README.md

+## about me or sum
-msg me on discord if u want: sugima.
+- msg me on discord if u want: sugima.